Hunger in the Wilderness: A Lenten Journey with Mark

 <span data-mce-type=”bookmark” style=”display: inline-block; width: 0px; overflow: hidden; line-height: 0;” class=”mce_SELRES_start”>?</span>

-This year, Zion’s ELCA World Hunger Drive features a daily devotion with Pastor Keith!
+This year’s ELCA World Hunger Drive features a daily devotion – for all 40 days of Lent, with Pastor Keith!

-Last year we raised $3,147.28 to alleviate world hunger.
-So far this year, we have raised $400!
-In addition, a family will match 10% of what is collected during Lent.
+Last year, Zion raised $3,147.28 to alleviate world hunger.
+So far this year, we have raised $2,355!!
+In addition, a family has promised to match 10% of what is collected during Lent.
 Encourage their generosity, with yours!

-This brief video is the Lenten Devotion for the Seventh Day of Lent, Wednesday, February 24, 2021.
+This brief video is the Lenten Devotion for the Twenty-Second Day of Lent, Saturday, March 13, 2021.

 The Question of the Day helps prepare you for next Sunday’s focus text in worship.
 These questions are posted here each day offering an opportunity for discussion.
 (Just click in the title of this post and you will be taken to the discussion window.)
 Try it out for a week and see how Jesus will use your time of pondering upon God’s word to deepen your faith.